druids/django-pyston/docs/order.rst

 * parse input data that contains information about ordering and split this data to pairs <order identifier, order direction>
 * check if concrete identifier is allowed to order
-* convert identifiers to django ordering identifiers
+* convert identifiers to Django ordering identifiers
-* finally apply ordering on django QuerySet
+* finally apply ordering on Django QuerySet

 Allowed identifiers are defined in ``order_fields`` or ``extra_order_fields`` that can be defined on model or resource (or both).